-- A. The responsibility for review and revision of Association principles is a general one falling to all the members of AMSA.
-However, it shall be a specific duty of the Action Committees to periodically review those Principles which might apply to them, and assure they reflect the current views of the membership. - B. The Chairs of the Action Committees shall present in their first report to the Board of Trustees a short summary of sections of the Principles which apply to them and which will be reviewed during the year. - C. In their year end report, Chairs of the Action Committees shall list these Principles and note any action taken-whether it be a project, interest group, or resolution-that concerned those Principles in question. - D. It shall be the responsibility of the Trustees-At-Large to periodically reformat the Principles of the Association in order to make the organization of them more relevant to the membership. - E. The action committees shall be responsible for annually reviewing the principles for outdated terms and obsolete issues or entries.
-The trustees-at-large shall annually update the principles of the association with the approval of the BOT.
-These updates may include the following:

-- 1. Substitution of outdated terms with up-to-date terms (2003) - 2.
-Deletion of Principles which address issues or entities which are obsolete (2003) - F. Any Principles which are deleted on account of being obsolete shall be kept on file by AMSA for historical purposes.
+- A. The responsibility for review and revision of Association Principles is a general one falling to all the members of AMSA.
+However, it shall be a specific duty of the Action Committees to periodically review those Principles which might apply to them, and assure they reflect the current views of the membership. - B. The Chairs of the Action Committees shall present in their first report to the Board of Trustees a short summary of sections of the Principles which apply to them and which will be reviewed during the year. - C. In their year end report, Chairs of the Action Committees shall list these Principles and note any action taken-whether it be a project, interest group, or resolution-that concerned those Principles in question. - D. It shall be the responsibility of the Trustees-At-Large to periodically reformat the Principles of the Association in order to make the organization of them more relevant to the membership. - E. The Action Committees shall be responsible for annually reviewing the Principles for outdated terms and obsolete issues or entries.
+The Trustees-At-Large shall annually update the Principles of the Association with the approval of the BOT.
+These updates may include the following: - 1.
+Substitution of outdated terms with up-to-date terms (2003) - 2.
+Deletion of Principles that address issues or entities that are obsolete (2003) - F. Any Principles that are deleted for being obsolete shall be kept on file by AMSA for historical purposes.
 (2003)